 Colorado Scottish Festival, the highest elevation Scottish Festival in the world, is the only free admittance Scottish Festival in the Rocky Mountains!
 Experience the earth-shaking sound of the massed bagpipes and drums, the grace of the Highland and Irish dancers, and the power of the great Scottish athletes as they throw the caber.

-Friday evening, enjoy a free outdoor concert featuring the popular group, Ruaile Buaile, direct from Ireland.
+Friday evening, enjoy a free outdoor concert featuring Ruaile Buaile, a young, Irish-based, four-piece, modern day, Trad / Pop / Folk group from Offaly, in the heart of Ireland.

 Saturday after official competitions end, join a free, exciting outdoor Scottish Ceilidh (party) complete with bagpipes, Highland and Irish dancers, Celtic musicians, demonstrations of athletic strength, and – fresh from Scotland, sword-fighting by the Renaissance Scots’ defensive arm, the “Wolves of Dunvegan.”
 Enjoy a special Hot Drumline performance followed by a Hot Piping Contest into the evening.